Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Well...
 Well?
 Well, I met someone.
 You did?
-Was she Bee-ish?
+Was she Goober-ish?
 A wasp?!
 Your parents will kill you!
 No, no, no, not a wasp.
 Spider?